How Do Text Message Reminders Work? SMS vs Push Notifications

 The capture side is as important as the delivery side.
 Setting a reminder through a text takes about five seconds.
 Setting one through a traditional app means opening the app, typing the task, navigating a date picker, choosing a time, and saving.
 That extra friction is why people skip reminders for quick tasks - the very tasks they end up forgetting.

-Who text-based reminders are built for
+Who are text-based reminders built for?

 Text-based reminders are not for everyone.
 If you manage complex projects with subtasks, dependencies, and team assignments, you need a project management tool.
 If your day is fully scheduled with calendar events, your calendar probably handles reminders fine.